Peptide Calculator

 Longevity & Metabolic

-How reconstitution math works
+How peptide dosage math works

 Step 1: concentration.
 Divide the peptide mass (in mg) by the volume of bacteriostatic water added (in mL).
 A 5 mg vial mixed with 1 mL of water produces a 5 mg/mL solution, or 5,000 mcg/mL.